-Although lesser known than other psychedelics such as LSD or psilocybin (magic mushrooms), DMT produces a brief but intense visual and auditory hallucinogenic experience.
+Although lesser known than other psychedelics such as LSD or magic mushrooms, DMT produces a brief but intense visual and auditory hallucinogenic experience.

 DMT is a Schedule I controlled substance in the United States; this means that it is illegal to manufacture, buy, possess, or distribute the drug.
-The substance has a high potential for abuse, no recognized medical use/treatment, and lack of accepted safety parameters for the drugs use.
+The substance has a high potential for abuse, no recognized medical use, and a lack of accepted safety parameters for the use of the drug.

-DMT has no approved medical use in the U.S. but can be used by researchers under a Schedule I research registration that requires approval from both the Drug Enforcement Administration (DEA) and the Food and Drug Administration (FDA).
+DMT has no approved medical use in the United States. but can be used by researchers under a Schedule I research registration that requires approval from both the Drug Enforcement Administration (DEA) and the Food and Drug Administration (FDA).

 Despite its illegal status, DMT is used in some religious ceremonies and various settings for an "awakening" or to obtain deep spiritual insight.